cjdbarlow/Part-One/clotting.md

 ####Extrinsic Pathway
 The extrinsic pathway contains two factors:
 * Tissue Factor
+Membrane protein on sub-endothelial cells, which is exposed when the vessel is damaged (it is found in a few other places as well).
+It binds to factor VII to form VIIa, and thus activates the extrinsic pathway.
 * Factor VII

-Tissue factor is a membrane protein on sub-endothelial cells, which is exposed when the vessel is damaged (it is found in a few other places as well).
-It binds to factor VII to form VIIa.

 ####Intrinsic Pathway
 The intrinsic pathway contains:
+* Contact factors
+Only important *in vitro* when conducting lab testing - deficiency of these factors does not cause a coagulopathy.
-* (HMWK)
+  * HMWK
+  HMWK activates factor XII.
-* (Factor XII)
+  * Factor XII
+  Factor XIIa activates factor IX, as does thrombin.
 * Factor XI
 * Factor IX
 * Factor VIII
-vWF is bound to factor VIII in circulation, preventing it from degradation.

-Thrombin is the main activator of the intrinsic pathway *in vivo*.
-The contact factors (HMWK, Factor XII) are only important *in vitro* when conducting lab testing - deficiency of these factors does not cause a coagulopathy.

-HMWK activates factor XII, factor XIIa activates factor IX (as does thrombin).
-Factor VIII circulates in a complex with vWF.
+Factor VIII circulates in a complex with vWF, preventing it from degradation.
 When activated by thrombin, it acts as a cofactor for factor IXa to activate factor X.

+The intrinsic pathway is activated by:
+* Thrombin
+Main activator of the intrinsic pathway *in vivo*.
+* Collagen
+* Glass
+In vitro.

 ####Common Pathway
 The common pathway contains:
 * Factor X
 * Factor V
+Cofactor (similar to factor VIII), which when activated by thrombin allows factor Xa to convert prothrombin into thrombin.
 * Factor II (prothrombin)
+Has several key roles:
+  * Cleaves fibrinogen to fibrin
+  * Activates factor XIII
+  Factor XIIIa stabilises clot by forming crossbridges between fibrin in a platelet plug.
+  * Amplification of the clotting cascade by activating factors V and VIII
+  * Activates protein C
+  Thrombin binds with thombomodulin to form a complex which inhibits coagulation.
 * Factor I (fibrinogen)

-Factor V is a cofactor (similar to factor VIII), which when activated by thrombin allows factor Xa to convert prothrombin into thrombin.

 ##The Cell-Based Model of Coagulation